meayesha/Generative-AI-Projects/README.md

 # Generative-AI-Projects
-Generative Ai related projects using all the latest frameworks
+Generative AI related projects using all the latest frameworks